meilisearch/documentation/learn/advanced/snapshots.md

 # Snapshots

-A snapshot is an exact copy of the database (i.e. the `data.ms` folder) at the time the snapshot was created.
+A snapshot is an exact copy of the database (i.e., the `data.ms` folder) at the time the snapshot was created.
 Besides compression, snapshots do not go through any processing.
 They can be thought of as "pre-compiled copies".

 Using this feature, it is possible to schedule snapshot creation at custom intervals and use existing snapshots to restore Meilisearch.